Withdrawal from the European Union

 Article 50 of the Treaty on European Union (TEU) provides for the possibility of an EU member state leaving the European Union "in accordance with its own constitutional requirements".

 Currently, the United Kingdom is the only state to have withdrawn from membership of the European Union.
-The process to do so began when the UK Government triggered Article 50 to begin the UK's withdrawal from the EU on 29 March 2017 following a June 2016 referendum, and the withdrawal was scheduled in law to occur on 29 March 2019.
-Subsequently, the UK sought, and was granted, a number of Article 50 extensions until 31 January 2020.
+The process to do so began when the UK government triggered Article 50 to begin the UK's withdrawal from the EU on 29 March 2017 following a June 2016 referendum, and the withdrawal was scheduled in law to occur on 29 March 2019.
+Subsequently, the UK sought, and was granted, a number of extensions to its membership.
 On 23 January 2020, the withdrawal agreement was ratified by the Parliament of the United Kingdom, and on 29 January 2020 by the European Parliament.
 The UK left the EU on 31 January 2020 at 23:00 GMT, ending 47 years of membership.

 Four territories of EU member states have withdrawn: French Algeria (in 1962, upon independence), Greenland (in 1985, following a referendum), Saint Pierre and Miquelon (also in 1985, unilaterally) and Saint Barthélemy (in 2012), the latter three becoming Overseas Countries and Territories of the European Union.

 Background

-The states who were set to accede to the EU in 2004 pushed for an exit right during the 2002–2003 European Convention.
+The states set to accede to the EU in 2004 pushed for an exit right during the 2002–2003 European Convention.
 The acceding states wanted the option to exit the EU in the event that EU membership would adversely affect them.
 During negotiations, eurosceptics in states such as the UK and Denmark subsequently pushed for the creation of Article 50.

 Article 50, which allows a member state to withdraw, was originally drafted by British cross-bench peer and former diplomat Lord Kerr of Kinlochard, the secretary-general of the European Convention, which drafted the Constitutional Treaty for the European Union.
 Following the failure of the ratification process for the European Constitution, the clause was incorporated into the Treaty of Lisbon which entered into force in 2009.

 Prior to this, no provision in the treaties or law of the EU outlined the ability of a state to voluntarily withdraw from the EU.
 The absence of such a provision made withdrawal technically difficult but not impossible.
 Legally there were two interpretations of whether a state could leave.
 The first, that sovereign states have a right to withdraw from their international commitments; and the second, the treaties are for an unlimited period, with no provision for withdrawal and calling for an "ever closer union" – such commitment to unification is incompatible with a unilateral withdrawal.
 The Vienna Convention on the Law of Treaties states where a party wants to withdraw unilaterally from a treaty that is silent on such procedure, there are only two cases where withdrawal is allowed: where all parties recognise an informal right to do so and where the situation has changed so drastically, that the obligations of a signatory have been radically transformed.